aypjames/google-books/google-books/README.md

 ## Features

-- Enables you to search through the Google API and returns upto 40 results for the query.
+- The app allows you to search through the Google API and returns up to 40 results for the query.
-- Give feedback to the user when no book results can be found for the query.
+- It gives feedback to the user when no book results can be found for the query.
-- When a user clicks a book in the grid, a modal should appear with more book information and a direct link to the google books result.
+- When a user clicks a book in the grid, a modal appears with more book information and a direct link to the google books result.
-- The results grid are responsive on different screen sizes
+- The results grid is responsive to different screen sizes.
-- each block should has its own SCSS file and uses palette variables
+- Each block has its own SCSS file, but makes use palette variables and @media queries.

 ## Useful Resources